andrewgreen76/flygreen/README.md

 __________________________________________________________________________
 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:

-- Bash : 'expr' , arithmetic expansions
+- Bash : 'expr' , arithmetic expansions , head , tail
 - Some graphics cards can do SOUND !!
 - Dualboot partitioning
 - Git mirroring behavior